igorw/weblog/_posts/2013-09-02-how-heavy-is-silex.md

 2-4.
 Does that matter?
 I don't think so.

 It is still sufficiently small.
-I consider re-use, isolation and interop provided by silex better than the other listed projects.
+I consider re-use, isolation and interop provided by silex better than in the other listed projects.

 ## Minimal interface